Our Story

 Sportswear International said that BGM is, “vegan smart and cool menswear”.

 Joshua Katcher is a fashion designer, author, activist and educator who has taught at Parsons The New School and LIM college, and has lectured internationally on sustainable and ethical fashion.
-He wrote first book in 2018, Fashion Animals, dedicated to understanding how and why animals are exploited in the fashion industry.
+He wrote Fashion Animals in 2018, the first book dedicated to understanding how and why animals are exploited in the fashion industry.

 Brave GentleMan has graced the cover of British GQ's November 2016 Issue on Benedict Cumberbatch.
 Forbes has featured BGM in their gift guides, while COMPLEX called BGM one of the “coolest things” they've seen.
 Katcher was awarded "Menswear Brand of the Year, 2016" and "Most Influential Designer of 2015" by PETA.
 He has been interviewed on major networks, such as PBS News Hour and in feature documentaries like SLAY on Waterbear Network as a fashion expert.